Pfizer tops Q3 forecasts as total COVID vaccine sales soar

 In the U.S., third-quarter sales of the vaccine fell to $1.59 billion from a little over $2 billion the previous quarter.

 Analysts expected that, as demand fell following the rush to get shots shortly after vaccine eligibility expanded in the spring.
-But demand appears to be picking up again and will be helped by booster shots and an expected authorization for the vaccine in children, Mizuho Securities USA analyst Dr. Vamil Divan said in a recent note.
+But demand appears to be picking up again and will be helped by booster shots and an expansion of the vaccine for use in children.

+U.S. sales of the company’s Prevnar vaccines, which guard against pneumonia and related bacterial diseases, also slipped 2% in the quarter as people prioritized COVID-19 shots.

+Overall, COVID-19 vaccine sales to emerging markets appeared to be the main factor behind Pfizer's better-than-expected performance in the quarter, Mizuho Securities USA analyst Dr. Vamil Divan said in a research note.
+He said the rest of the business performed close to expectations.

-Overall, Pfizer earned $8.15 billion in the third quarter, with adjusted results totaling $1.34 per share.
+Pfizer earned a total of $8.15 billion in the third quarter, or more than five times what it earned in last year's third quarter before its COVID-19 vaccine was approved by regulators.
+Adjusted results in the latest quarter totaled $1.34 per share.
 The company’s total revenue more than doubled to $24.09 billion.

 Analysts expected, on average, third-quarter earnings of $1.08 per share from Pfizer on about $22.58 billion in revenue, according to FactSet.